 You live like a rock star and act like a rock star, but you aren't one.
 At the end of the day, you're not.
 You don't get paid like one, and you don't live like one, but you can try.
 But no, I think it mellows it down, and I think it makes skating cooler; you're actually skating for something, not just yourself.
 I've got a kid to feed and a family to fucking take care of.

 Pressure in a good way.
 Like when, you know, you have to perform, but you also want to.
 If anything, I think I care more about skating now more than ever.

 How was it growing up in Salt Lake City?
 I can't think of many other pros from there.

 It's awesome, man!
 There's so much shit to do, like ride bikes, rock climb, fucking skate and snowboard.
-It's such an extreme sports place.
+It's such an extreme-sports place.
 It's such an awesome place to grow up.
-There are so many options to try and to get good at that you're probably going be good at something.
+There are so many options to try and to get good at that you're probably going to be good at something.